facebookresearch/habitat-lab/README.md

 ## Installation

-1. Clone the github repository and install habitat-api using the commands below.
+1. Clone a stable version from the github repository and install habitat-api using the commands below.
 Note that python>=3.6 is required for working with habitat-api.
 All the development and testing was done using python3.6.
 Please use 3.6 to avoid possible issues.

     ```bash
+    git clone --branch stable git@github.com:facebookresearch/habitat-api.git
     cd habitat-api
     pip install -e .
     ```